Therapy for Perfectionism

 03. Health-Oriented Perfectionism

-Of course, it's important to look after your physical health, but what happens when trying to take care of yourself feels like an obsession with wellness or fitness?
+It's important to look after your physical health, but what happens when trying to take care of yourself feels like an obsession with wellness or fitness?
 Do you experience anxiety when you deviate from a specific exercise or eating routine?
 Do you relate to struggles surrounding orthorexia or compulsive exercise tendencies?

 People with health-oriented perfectionism spend excessive time and energy trying to achieve optimal physical well-being.
 While it may seem like a worthwhile pursuit, it may leave little room for making mistakes, being human, or even accepting things beyond your control.